drostark/Titanic-Data-Analysis/README.md

 Embarked         2
 dtype: int64
 ```
+The training dataset contains 891 rows and 12 columns.
+It's important to mention that the `Cabin` column has only 204 non-null entries out of the total 891 passengers.
+As there is no valid way to retrieve or generate the missing data for this column, those rows were dropped during the data processing phase.
+Out of the 891 total passengers, the `Age` column has 714 valid entries.
+At first, it presents a challenge to ascertain the age of passengers who were traveling with family members (where `SibSp` and `Parch` are not equal to 0).
+However, passengers who were traveling alone might provide a potential reference to estimate their age.

 **Part 3: Data Process**
 --------------------
 1. To answer the first question, a new column called `person` was created.
 Using a binary method, individuals with an age greater than 16 were classified as adults, while those aged 16 or younger were classified as children.